 6. Allow the couch to dry.
 Now that you're done cleaning and conditioning your leather couch, we bet you can't wait to sit down and enjoy it.
 However, please be patient!
 Just as you let your couch dry after cleaning it, you need to allow it to dry after conditioning.
 If there is any conditioner residue left on the product after 24 hours, wipe it away with your cloth.

-More to know about how to condition a leather couch
+More to know about cleaning a leather couch

-Some common questions people have about conditioning leather couches:
+Some common questions people have about cleaning leather couches:

-What is the best thing to condition a leather couch with?
+What is the best thing to clean leather couches with?

-The best thing to condition a leather couch with is a premade conditioner, like Leather Honey Leather Conditioner.
-You don't want to use DIY products like ones made from olive oil or mink oil, as those do more harm than good.
+The best thing to clean a leather couch with is a premade cleaner, like Leather Honey Leather Cleaner.

 Ongoing leather furniture care